Ready, set, retire — 8 deadlines you need to know

 Age 65

 This is the age at which most Americans are eligible for Medicare, the federal government's retirement health insurance program that covers much of the cost of physician and hospital care and other health services.
-But Medicare comes in several segments — parts A, B, C and D — and the rules for signing up and receiving benefits through each one can be complex.
+But Medicare has different components — parts A, B, C and D — and the rules for signing up and receiving benefits through each one can be complex.
+When you enroll in Medicare, you also need to consider purchasing Medicare Supplement Insurance (Medigap) to help with copayments and deductibles not covered by Medicare.
 Get started with Medicare on the Medicare.gov site, which provides basic information about the program, with links to details about premium costs, enrollment deadlines and other important things to know.
-Age 65 is also when you need to consider purchasing a private Medigap insurance policy to help with copayments and deductibles not covered by Medicare.

 Age 66-67